RELG155: Encountering Religion

 - Philosopher's Index.
 Philosophy and religion have areas of overlap.
 Try this database in addition to ATLA if you need information on ethics or theology.

 - New Testament Abstracts and Old Testament Abstracts.
 As the names suggest, these are intended for study of the Bible.
-They will only be useful if your travel guide requires research on Christian and/or Jewish scriptures.
+They will only be useful if you are doing a project that requires research on Christian and/or Jewish scriptures.

 **Help!
 My article isn't available in full-text!**